mkevre/website/gitpod/docs/ides-and-editors/phpstorm.md

 ### Getting Started

 1. **Install the [latest “release” version](https://www.jetbrains.com/help/idea/remote-development-a.html#gateway) of JetBrains Gateway** - With [JetBrains Gateway and Gitpod](jetbrains-gateway) you can create and manage your latest 20 Gitpod workspaces.
-2. **Install the Gitpod plugin** - Navigate to the JetBrains Gateway "Remote Development" page, and click "install" to install the [Gitpod plugin](https://plugins.jetbrains.com/plugin/18438-gitpod-gateway) (no JetBrains Gateway restart is required).
+2. **Install the Gitpod plugin** - Navigate to the JetBrains Gateway "Remote Development" wizard, and click "install" to install the [Gitpod plugin](https://plugins.jetbrains.com/plugin/18438-gitpod-gateway) (no JetBrains Gateway restart is required).
 3. **Update your Gitpod preferences** - Select PhpStorm on the [Gitpod preferences page](https://gitpod.io/preferences) which will set PhpStorm as your default Desktop IDE for future workspace starts.
 4. **Start (or restart) your workspace** - Either start a workspace directly from within the [JetBrains Gateway](jetbrains-gateway) via the Gitpod plugin **OR** open a new workspace direclty in Gitpod where on workspace start you will be prompted to open PhpStorm for that workspace.